 Overall, here are the major benefits of compression sleeves:

-Compression sleeves are great for ankle and shin support.
+Compression leg sleeves are not only great for ankle support but shin too.
 These sleeves work with graduated compression, giving you tighter compression by the ankle or foot, and getting looser as it moves up the leg.

 This graduated compression helps in fighting the effects of gravity and helps the body allow deoxygenated blood flow freely back to the heart.
 Your muscles need lots of oxygenated blood in order to flow so that you can perform optimally.
 The more energy you have in your blood, the better your performance.